eugenia1984/english/b1-english-for-developers/1-learn-to-describe-places-and-events.md

 - `She plans to work on her novel this summer.` -> She intends to spend time writing or improving her novel during the summer.

+### Who's ...?

+`Who's`-> is a contraction of who is and is used to ask about a person or people in the Present Simple tense.
+For example:

+`Who's your team lead?`-> is the same as Who is your team lead?

 ---